Pen Names for Famous Authors

 For centuries, many authors have written under pen names.
 Even on HubPages and other online freelance writing websites, the majority of writers have chosen names that are usually not even close to their own.
 I personally have decided to go with my own name but the choice for every writer is always completely up to them.
 They may do so for privacy, protection, or even the desire to keep their life completely separated from their work, amongst the numerous other reasons for that decision.

 You may or may not be familiar with all of the authors out there that are known by their pen names rather than their real names.
 The list may or may not surprise you.
 Here are some well known authors that would not be recognizable if introduced under their real names.
+Please comment below with any additional authors with pen names that are not already listed.

 The infamous Ayn Rand was born Alisa Zinov'yevna Rosenbaum but took up her pen name when she was 19 years old.
 She is well known both for her philosophical views and her writings, which include Atlas Shrugged and The Fountainhead.
 The reasons behind Rand's chosen name are somewhat complicated.
 In a letter to a fan in 1937, she writes: